NaluKit/iban4g/README.md

 #### Iban quick examples:

-That's the way to generate an Iban using 'new':
+That's the way how to generate an Iban using 'new':
 ```
 Iban iban = new Iban.Builder()
                 .countryCode(CountryCode.AT)